Consider the onion: It is a staple of the Indian diet, and no other crop has more influence on India’s political economy.

 Economic and agricultural reforms, structural changes, regulatory deregulation, etc. — these were the promises made during the election campaign that helped allay the concerns of the liberal elites and make Modi acceptable.
 But within the party, there was an understanding that their mandate had little to do with this agenda.

 “Look, common people do not think in terms of big words such as economic reforms and structural changes.
-Even senior BJP leaders would not have mistaken that big economic reforms would be brought to deliver the promise of acche din [‘good times,’ one of Modi’s most popular election slogans],” Sanjay Kumar, director of the Lokniti program at CSDS, told Newlines.
+Even senior BJP leaders would not have mistaken that big economic reforms would be brought to deliver the promise of acche din [‘good times,’ one of Modi’s most popular election slogans],” Sanjay Kumar, director of the Lokniti program at CSDS, said.
 “Figures such as high or low GDP do not matter to people on the ground.
 What matters to them is price rise.”

 Kumar said that the political mastery of the BJP — and especially Modi — is that it has the pulse of the people and has built its popularity around appeals to Hindu nationalism, support for building a temple, and promise of revoking Kashmir’s autonomy.
 But he cautioned that if the government couldn’t keep prices in control then it would be difficult to maintain support among its base.